November 11 2018 – Sunday’s Schedule of Events

 Anti-Depressants are limited by physiological focus, but prayer and mindfulness is a suggested mechanism that brings human beings into a unique state of oneness.
 Dr. Johnson suggests how centering/meditative prayer and similar practices like mindfulness-based cognitive therapy can be useful therapeutic interventions for Depression.

 - Kirk Johnson teaches courses in Bioethics, Global Issues, Philosophy and Religion.
 His primary areas of specialization are medicine and religion, race and medicine, health disparities and the physician-patient relationship.
-He is a member of the American Society of Bioethics and Humanities, The New York Academy of Medicine, American Culture Association and the Society of Christian Ethics.
+He is a member of the American Society of Bioethics and Humanities, and The New York Academy of Medicine.
 He serves as a member of the Atlantic Health Systems Bioethics Committee, former Assistant Director of the Medical Humanities program at Drew University and fellow emeritus of The American Heart Association’s Multicultural Initiatives Leadership Fellowship Program.
 Dr. Johnson has published articles in the Journal of Religion and Health, Companion to Health Humanities and contributions in numerous books.
-His recent book “Medical Stigmata: Race, Medicine, and the Pursuit of Theological Liberation” is anticipated in December 2018.
+His recent book “Medical Stigmata: Race, Medicine, and the Pursuit of Theological Liberation” is available in print and ebook formats and can found at https://www.springer.com/us/book/9789811329913 .

 Get your wristband ticket now!